AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 ## Build complex derived attributes using Query Service

-To create a ranking based on one or more metrics (such as revenue or viewership duration etc) on a particular dimension (category), the example given builds derived attributes for ranking using deciles.
+To create a ranking based on one or more metrics (such as revenue or viewership duration etc) on a particular dimension (category), complex derived attributes are required.
+The example given in this document uses deciles to build derived attributes for ranking.

 ### Deciles {#deciles}